+PART 1 The Year in Review by the Chairperson, Ms Genevieve Butler 1

+PART 2 Overview of the International Air Services Commission 3

+PART 3 Report on performance 13

+PART 4 Management and accountability 21

+APPENDIX 1 Determinations and Decisions 27

+APPENDIX 2 Route-by-route summary of Commission determinations, decisions and resolutions in financial year 2022-23

+APPENDIX 3 Other information 41

+APPENDIX 4 Freedom of information schedule 43

+APPENDIX 5 Commission procedures 45

+APPENDIX 6 Minister's Policy Statement 47

+APPENDIX 7 Service Charter 61

+APPENDIX 8 Commission office holders since 1992 65

+APPENDIX 9 Glossary of terms 67

+INDEX

 PART 1 The Year in Review by the Chairperson, Ms Genevieve Butler

-PART 2 Overview of the International Air Services Commission 5

-PART 3 Report on performance 15

-PART 4 Management and accountability 27

-APPENDIX 1 Determinations and decisions

-APPENDIX 2 Route-by-route summary of Commission determinations, decisions and resolutions in financial year 2021-22 37

-APPENDIX 3 Other information 43

-APPENDIX 4 Freedom of information schedule 45

-APPENDIX 5 Commission procedures 47

-APPENDIX 6 Minister's Policy Statement

-APPENDIX 7 Service Charter 63

-APPENDIX 8 Commission office holders since 1992 67

-APPENDIX 9 Glossary of terms 69

-INDEX 73

-The Year in Review by the Chairperson, Ms Genevieve Butler

-This annual report marks the thirtieth year of operations of the International Air Services Commission (the Commission).
-It is my pleasure to provide an overview of the activities for the last 12 months, my first as Chairperson of the Commission.
+This annual report marks the thirty-first year of operations of the International Air Services Commission (the Commission).
+It is my pleasure to provide an overview of the activities for the last 12 months.